MrWangJustToDo/MyReact/README.md

 pnpm add @my-react/react @my-react/react-dom
 ```

-This project provider a react like formwork to build site, you can see this project github page which build by @my-react package
+This project provide a react like framework to build site, you can see this project github page which build by @my-react package

 ---